Debt Relief Orders (DROs) are one way to deal with your debts if you owe less than £30,000, don’t have much spare income and don’t own your home.

 There’s a list of organisations that can help you find an authorised debt adviser in the guide to DROs.

-The Money Advice Service has information about where to get free debt advice.
+Money Helper has information about where to get free debt advice.

 The official receiver’s fee is £90.
 Your debt adviser can tell you how and when to pay it.
 In some cases a charity may be able to help you with the cost - ask your debt adviser.